 Photo, Patrice Pâtissier.

-in the Little Burgundy neighbourhood is owned by one of the best-known pastry chefs in Quebec, Patrice Demers.
+This little pastry shop in the Little Burgundy neighbourhood is owned by one of the best-known pastry chefs in Quebec, Patrice Demers.
 Eat in and enjoy a made-from-scratch lunch or Sunday brunch plate, or take away brown butter financiers, scones, cannelés, and verrines (layered dessert in jars).

-Le Vert.
+Must try: Le Vert.
 A complex and brilliant dessert that combines all things green.
 White chocolate yogurt mousse is topped with refreshing green apple granita, fruity olive oil, toasted Sicilian pistachios and young cilantro shoots.

 12. Slow Dough Pastries & Café, Wolfville, N.S.